What is it built with?

 The Open edX demo site provided by eduNEXT features most of the basic functionality in Open edX LMS and e-commerce from the learner’s perspective.
 In includes a few dummy courses built to demonstrate the different features and configurations available.

-The Open edX Sandbox environment maintained by eduNEXT is a place to experiment as an author or instructor and play around with lots of powerful features.
+The Author’s lab is a Sandbox environment powered by the Open edX platform and maintained by eduNEXT.
+It’s a place to experiment as an author or instructor and play around with lots of powerful features.
 It’s not meant to hold actual courses and data, at it’s access is open to everyone and its data is wiped clean periodically.

 YOUR OWN PRIVATE SITE